MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-setup-report-intrastat.md

 To use this automated feature, you must enable item tracking for these items, either serial numbers, lots, or both of them.
 To enable item tracking for the item, follow the steps.

 1. Select the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Item**, and then select the related link.
-2. Choose the item you want to configure.
+2. Choose the item that you want to configure.
 3. On the **Item Card** page, on the **Item Tracking** FastTab, select one of item tracking codes using the **Item Tracking Code** field.
 4. When selecting, you can see how item tracking codes are configured.
 5. Select the one you want and select **OK**.

 ### Use the Item in any of the Purchase documents

-Once you select the item that has an **Item Tracking Code** enabled in the purchase line, you need to follow the steps.
+Once you select the item that has an **Item Tracking Code** enabled in the purchase line, you must follow the steps.

 1. Om the **Lines** FastTab, choose **Line**, and run the **Item Tracking Lines** action.
 2. On the **Item Tracking Lines** page after adding **Serial No.** or **Lot No.**, and entering value in **Quantity (Base)** field, choose one of the following options: